-PAIRING SUGGESTIONS: This is a versatile wine.
+This is a versatile wine.
 The lush fruit profile pairs very well with roasted and grilled meats, but the low alcohol levels and lack of oak tannin make it a fine pair for lighter fare like charcuterie and cheese but also fun with strong flavors, like in southeast Asian fare.

-TASTING NOTES: Dark purple.
-On the nose, fresh boysenberry, blackberry, plum and blueberry are commingled with a ferrous mineral note and sauvage notes of beef blood, anise and rose petals.
+Dark purple.
+On the nose, fresh boysenberry, blackberry, plum and blueberry are commingled with a ferrous mineral note and wild notes of beef blood, anise and rose petals.
 On the palate, intense and lush, but light on its feet.
 The blue and black fruit are framed beautifully by fresh flowers and slate-tinged mineral.
 Finishes long, with a whiff of white pepper.